lxschwalb/Genny/README.md

 ||A|A#|B|C|C#|||

-If black keys are excluded from the current channel, the tuning is as follows.
+If black keys are excluded for the current channel, the tuning is as follows.
 Again the lowest note is an A on the bottom left.
 ||B|C|D|E|F|||
 |-|-|-|-|-|-|-|-|
 ||D|E|F|G|A|||